-Scott Marrah co-leads the firm’s Government Enforcement & Investigations Team and serves on the firm's Executive Committee.
-He has extensive experience in the areas of white collar criminal defense, internal, criminal and SEC investigations, and complex commercial litigation.
-Mr. Marrah has significant trial and appellate experience gained from years as both a federal prosecutor and a defense attorney in private practice.
+Scott Marrah co-leads both the Government Enforcement & Investigations Team and the Environmental, Social and Governance (ESG) Practice at Kilpatrick Townsend.
+He also serves on the firm's Executive Committee.
+Mr. Marrah has extensive experience in the areas of white collar criminal defense, internal, criminal and SEC investigations, and complex commercial litigation.
+He has significant trial and appellate experience gained from years as both a federal prosecutor and a defense attorney in private practice.

 Mr. Marrah assists clients with government enforcement issues including the Foreign Corrupt Practices Act, the False Claims Act (including government contracting, healthcare and tax matters), Civil Investigative Demands, securities fraud allegations, criminal environmental and antitrust issues and export enforcement.
 He also regularly represents financial institutions in matters with DOJ, SEC, FDIC, and OCC, including subpoena compliance and internal investigations.
 He assists companies with grand jury inquiries and has handled investigations conducted by the Office of Inspector General from a variety of federal agencies.